What's Covered Under Personal Property Coverage?

 - Power surges affecting electronics

 ⚠️ Not Covered: Damage from floods, earthquakes, pets, insects, and general wear and tear are excluded from standard Coverage C. Flood or earthquake coverage requires a separate policy.
+Learn more about how theft coverage works and what claims may be denied.

 Coverage Limits, Sub-Limits & Valuation Methods

-Understanding how much your policy pays — and for which items — is the most critical part of personal property coverage.
+Understanding how much your policy pays (and for which items) is the most critical part of personal property coverage.

-How Coverage C Limits Are Set
+How Coverage C Limits Are Set in 2026

 You can adjust the default limit up or down based on the actual value of your belongings.
 Always complete a home inventory (covered below) to confirm you have enough coverage.